gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 ## A Reasonable Compromise

-Do I believe macros support in modules should never be added?
+Do I believe macros support in modules should *never* be added?
-My personal option is "No".
+My personal option is *No*.
 I'm not enthusiastic about supporting macros in modules, but I still believe a reasonable compromise can be made.

 I don't want to transform the `import` directive into a preprocessor directive.
 I don't think a C++ statement should influence in any way the state of the preprocessor.